malcoriel/reddit-notifier/README.md

 5. Resilience against reddit failures or rate limiting
     * There are currently no retries or caching for fetching data.
     * The current limit of 30 requests per minute is not respected.
+6. Proper secrets management
+    * Credentials for the app are hardcoded for easier testing and startup.